KIT-CMS/CROWN/docs/sphinx_source/introduction.rst

 Introduction
 =============

-The ToBeNamedFramework is a fast new way to convert NanoAOD samples into flat `TTrees` to be used in further analysis.
+The The **C** ++-based **RO** ot **W** orkflow for **N** -tuples (CROWN) is a fast new way to convert NanoAOD samples into flat `TTrees` to be used in further analysis.
 The main focus of the framework is to provide a fast and clean way of selecting events, calculating quantities and weights.
 The framework has minimal dependencies and only uses ROOT and it's Dataframe as a backend.

 Design Idea